-3.1 Changes to the Building by Tenant.
+Changes to the Building by Tenant.
 Tenant may request Landlord to make changes to the Building, which has already been constructed.
 Any changes to the Building so requested by Tenant (herein referred to as "Tenant's Building Changes") will be subject to Landlord's prior written approval, which approval may be granted or denied in Landlord's sole discretion.
-Landlord will, as to any proposed Tenant's Building Changes that Landlord approves, within ten (10) Business Days following receipt of Tenant's proposed changes, deliver to Tenant (a) a statement of the estimated cost of construction (the "Building Cost") in connection with such Tenant's Building Changes as above provided.
+Landlord will, as to any proposed Tenant's Building Change that Landlord approves, within ten (10) Business Days following receipt of Tenant's proposed changes, deliver to Tenant (a) a statement of the estimated cost of construction (the "Building Cost") in connection with such Tenant's Building Changes as above provided.
 If Tenant fails to approve in writing Landlord's submission within ten (10) Business Days following receipt thereof, the same will be deemed disapproved in all respects by Tenant, and Landlord will not make the change.
-If Tenant approves in writing the statement of cost, Landlord will promptly cause the Building Change shall be deemed a delay in Substantial Completion of the Landlord's Work, or result in a delay in the Commencement Date.
+If Tenant approves in writing the statement of cost, Landlord will promptly cause the Building to be modified to provide for such change.
+Notwithstanding the foregoing, no Tenant's Building Change shall be deemed a delay in Substantial Completion of the Landlord's Work, or result in a delay in the Commencement Date.
 Building Costs approved by Landlord and Tenant shall be included in the Leasehold Improvements Work and paid for as provided in Section 2.4 above.